Ali F. Mostafa: Personal life

 Mostafa's father is Emirati while his mother is British; he was born in London, England.
 Growing up in the U.A.E., he was interested in filming from his childhood and experimented making his own short films and mock TV ads.
 Upon completion of his education, Mostafa established a division from an existing company focusing on set and interior design.
 He then pursued his goal in 2003 when he enrolled at the London Film School to obtain an M.A. for practical training in film technique.
 He then set up his own production company AFM Films, and has worked on short films and TV commercials in various areas of production for over 10 years, although his focus remains on directing.

 Mostafa has also directed a number of short movies; his 2005 film "Under the Sun" was screened at the DIFF and won the Emirates Film Competition in 2006.
 It was also screened at the Rome, Rhode Island and San Francisco International Film Festivals.

 Mostafa also spends his time on humanitarian causes having participated in projects with Oxfam, whilst having also taken on the role of goodwill ambassador for Visit Britain.

-Mostafa is married to yoga instructor Adele O'Herlihy and has 3 children, his daughter and twin sons, from a previous marriage to Maha Gorton.
+Mostafa is married to lawyer and yoga instructor Adele O'Herlihy and has 3 children, his daughter and twin sons, from a previous marriage.